 In this 1-year course rotation, students are introduced to the rich tradition of visual and performing arts at St. Mary's Academy.
-Students explore and study the foundations of dance, music, theatre, and visual arts through the courses listed below:
+Students explore and study the foundations of dance, music, theatre, and visual arts through these two courses:

-- Introduction to Dance/Visual Arts - Music and Theatre Appreciation
+- Dance/Visual Arts Appreciation - Music/Theatre Appreciation